 1. Preheat oven to 375˚F (190˚C).
 Lightly grease a large baking sheet.

 3. Stir in the buttermilk and egg lightly beaten.
-If the the remaining ½ cup of flour is needed, add it now and knead dough on a lightly floured surface no more than 2 minutes.
-Form dough into a round shape and place on baking sheet.
+If the remaining ½ cup of flour is needed, add it now and knead the dough on a lightly floured surface for no more than 2 minutes.
+Form the dough into a round shape and place it on a baking sheet.
 With a sharp knife cut an 'X' into the top of the loaf.

 Yield: One large loaf, or four 5" loaves.
 For smaller loaves you can get five 4" loaves.